Functional Medicine For Heart Disease

 Functional Medicine For A Healthy Heart

 Functional medicine for heart health utilizes a multi-directional approach of an individual’s health to provide better health outcomes.
-Numerous clinical trials have evaluated that replacement of micronutrient; deficiencies, along with a high-dose therapy of selected nutraceuticals when combined with an optimal diet, exercise, stress and weight management can result in achieving a good heart health and controls high blood pressure.
+Numerous clinical trials have evaluated the replacement of micronutrient; deficiencies, along with a high-dose therapy of selected nutraceuticals when combined with an optimal diet, exercise, stress and weight management can result in achieving good heart health and controls high blood pressure.

 It’s ultimately the food that we take is responsible for the overall functioning of the body.
 Correcting nutritional deficiency in your body can help in the prevention of various heart diseases like coronary heart disease, stroke, and hypertension.
 Functional medicine for blood pressure and heart disease includes dietary modification as its first-line treatment.
 Nutritional supplements such as beta carotene, selenium, vitamin C, vitamin E, cod liver oil, garlic, Co-enzyme Q10, beta-glucan, lipoic acid, whole grains, vitamins B6, potassium, magnesium, sodium, polyphenol, botanicals, and vanadium are known to promote good heart health and some of these supplements are mentioned below.